windsor718/MS-RiDiA/README.md

-# River Discharge reAnalysis using historical optical satellite images from Landsat
+# River Discharge reAnalysis via optical satellite images from Landsat
 ## Missouri Case
 This is a repo. for a study of:
 **River Discharge reAnalysis using historical optical satellite images from Landsat from 1984.**